tsmithsoftware/sample_web/README.md

 `cd ./dotnet-calendar`
 `npm start`

-The React calendar project can be run on localhost:3005 using:
+The React calendar project has been moved to the dotnet-calendar project, and can be run on localhost:3005 using:

-`cd ./react-calendar`
+`cd ./dotnet-calentdar/ClientApp`
 `npm start`

 UI testing framework runs using: